 I asked the flight attendant if she could help prepare my bedsheets, after which I pulled the windows shut and settled into my bed.

 Now, I had heard amazing things about the bedding that Lufthansa offers in First Class, and I was not disappointed by the real thing.
 The mattress pad was neither too soft nor too hard, hitting the same sweet spot as my own bed back home.
 The blankets were also nice and comfortable, and of course the incredible spaciousness of the suite translated into a bed with lots of room to move around in.

 Having said that, I didn’t get very much sleep at all, which was mostly down to reasons other than bed quality.
 First of all, it was pretty hot in the cabin, so I could never quite get comfortable under the covers.
 The pajamas were also slightly small on me, so I felt rather constricted trying to sleep in them.

 Throw in the fact that I had enjoyed a gluttonous amount of food and drink on the day, and so I ended up tossing and turning for about an hour before giving up and putting my seat back in the lounging position.

 This was despite having been awake for almost 18 hours at this point, and needing to go into work on Monday morning (after a 6am flight from Boston to Toronto).
 Oh, the things I do for travel.

-I used the wifi for a bit longer (it's still crazy to me how that's a real thing), and about an hour before our descent into Boston, a very quick snack was served, consisting of your choice of pastry plus a light charcuterie selection.
+I continued using the wifi for a bit longer (it’s still crazy to me how that’s a real thing), and about an hour before our descent into Boston, a very quick snack was served, consisting of your choice of pastry plus a light charcuterie selection.
 I asked for another pot of peppermint tea as well.